 HarmoKnight’s greatest success is how effective its design jumbles the formula when necessary, to maintain your interest throughout the game’s abundant worlds.

 Regular stages see you dashing along layered side-scrolling environments, dodging and bashing enemies that bounce along your path as dynamic camera angles alter your view of the proceedings.
-You follow a trail of rhythmically-placed notes – gathering which provides the melody to the backing audio of that particular stage, whilst missing any leaving a gaping void in the chirpy tunes.
+You follow a trail of rhythmically-placed notes – collecting which provides the melody to the backing audio of that particular stage, whilst missing any leaving a gaping void in the chirpy tunes.

-This becomes an ever increasing challenge as you progress.
+This becomes an ever-increasing challenge as you progress.
 Blizzards, smoke and cliffs soon obscuring your view, with players hopping over dangerous gaps and attacking enemies that fall in their musical road of destruction.
 Percussiplants in the background grant extra opportunity to gather more notes, whilst cracking eggs open will allow you to replenish lost health.

-The introduction of melodic warrior and dynamic duo Tyko and Cymbi down the line also grants welcome variety, interjecting specific stages to alternate your attack pattern.
+The introduction of the melodic warrior and dynamic duo Tyko and Cymbi down the line also grants welcome variety, interjecting specific stages to alternate your attack pattern.
 Lyra is able to shoot enemies at the top of the screen with her bow, whereas Tyko and Cymbi may attack at both heights with drumsticks and cymbals.

 Boss stages take an entirely different approach with the player tasked with accurately responding to a series of command prompts, necessary to dodge incoming attacks and send projectiles spiralling back toward their origin.